eigenein/my-iot-rs/CONTRIBUTING.md

 - Code review
 - Performance improvements
+- Fixing `FIXME`s and `TODO`s
 - Cross-compilation for different boards
-- New service implementation or API documentation
+- New service implementation or its API documentation
-- Updating the book
+- Writing the user documentation

 ## Workflow